 Nepal reports third coronavirus positive case

-Nepal has reported its third case of coronavirus in a 31-year-old man who returned from the Gulf as the government has announced a week-long nation-wide lockdown to battle the pandemic.
-As of now, it remains unclear when the man entered Nepal, said the National Public Health Laboratory spokesperson Rajesh Kumar Gupta.
-“Our laboratory confirmed the positive case yesterday night,” Gupta said on Wednesday.
+Nepal has reported its third case of coronavirus in a 32-year-old man who returned from Qatar as the government has announced a week-long nationwide lockdown to battle the pandemic.
+The man had returned to home from Qatar on a flight on March 19, according to Health Ministry officials.
+“Our laboratory confirmed the positive case yesterday night,” National Public Health Laboratory spokesperson Rajesh Kumar Gupta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)